 You can keep all the legal language together on your phone (using a notes feature, or an app like Evernote or Trello), it’s really not hard to comply with the Instagram regulations.
 Herman says, “Take a few extra minutes to ensure every post associated with your contest reflects all of the contest rules, details, terms, and disclosures.”

-How to Choose the Images to Feature
+How to Choose Which Social Media Images to Feature

 Once you hold your contest/campaign, you’ll have more photo submissions than you could imagine.
 And now you have to go through all the submissions to figure out which ones to feature.
-This would include contest winners, if you went that route.
+This would include contest winners if you went that route.
 And yes, you have to review all the photos submitted.

 There are two big things you’ll want to look at when you’re choosing the images to use in your newsletters: